Zuza/zuza.github.io/_posts/2023-02-07-O-notation.md

 <!-- omega ... tends to infinity ... there exists a sequence that tends to infinity such that -->

 ## Acknowledgement
 I would like to thank Bernhard Haeupler for spurring my thoughts about this topic.
-Furthermore, I thank Roie Levin and Filip Pavetic for reading the drafts and giving insightful comments.
+Furthermore, I thank Roie Levin, Ellis Hershkowitz, and Filip Pavetic for reading the drafts and giving insightful comments.

 <script type="text/x-mathjax-config">
   MathJax.Hub.Config({